 If the Dean is concerned that a faculty member is not meeting the research and scholarship obligations set forth in Section 9.03, the Dean will request a written recommendation from the faculty member’s Department Personnel and Budget Committee (“P&B”) regarding the faculty member’s research and scholarship activities.
 The recommendation from the P&B may involve the teaching of an additional course in fulfillment of the research and scholarship obligations.
 Ordinarily, the Dean will accept the recommendation(s) made by the P&B. However, after further consultation with the P&B, the Dean may modify the written action plan, if any, made by the P&B. As set forth in Section 10.01 of the University Statutes, the faculty member has the right to appeal such a written action plan.

-The College of Professional Studies
+The Collins College of Professional Studies

-The Administration recognizes that faculty members in the College of Professional Studies have a greater teaching load than other colleges, and that faculty members in that College are not expected to be active in research and scholarship.
-Instead, in the College of Professional Studies, faculty members are expected to engage in professional development.
+The Administration recognizes that faculty members in the Collins College of Professional Studies have a greater teaching load than other colleges, and that faculty members in that College are not expected to be active in research and scholarship.
+Instead, in the Collins College of Professional Studies, faculty members are expected to engage in professional development.

 Alternative Faculty Responsibility Program

-If a faculty member in the College of Professional Studies, a faculty member in the category of Professor of the Practice in The Peter J. Tobin College of Business, or a faculty member of the Institute of Cores Studies desires to undertake research or enhanced service obligation in accordance with Appendix of this Agreement, they will become eligible for a three (3) credit reduction in their teaching load.
+If a faculty member in the Collins College of Professional Studies, a faculty member in the category of Professor of the Practice in The Peter J. Tobin College of Business, or a faculty member of the Institute of Cores Studies desires to undertake research or enhanced service obligation in accordance with Appendix J of this Agreement, they will become eligible for a three (3) credit reduction in their teaching load.

 Course Offerings